Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/_index.md

 ### Instrument

-We use with (not by) to talk about an instrument used by the agent.
+We use 'with' (not by) to talk about an instrument used by the agent.

 Compare: